 FLASHBACK FRIDAY: JOEL ROBERT — FROM WHENCE WE CAME

-There was a time in American motocross when every teenage racer knew he had to pronounce Joel Robert’s name with the proper Flemish accent.
+There was a time in American motocross when every teenage racer knew he had to pronounce Joel Robert’s name with the proper Walloon accent.
 To be in-the-know, you had to say “Joe-el Row-bear” or suffer ridicule from your friends.
 But fame and Flemish are fleeting things.
 Of course, a six-time 250 World Champion like Joel Robert will never be truly forgotten, but the glory does fade with each new generation of motocross fans.

 MXA wanted to go back in time with Joel—not to his glory days, but back to the roots from whence he came.